anandhu2231/classification_of_blockchain_attack/README.md

 ###

-<p align="left">-
 * Blockchain technology is intended to be safe and resistant to unauthorized changes, however it is not immune to certain sorts of attacks.
 * Attacks on blockchain, such as 51% attacks and smart contract vulnerabilities, can erode trust in cryptocurrencies and financial products, potentially reducing their adoption.
 * This review paper will investigate blockchain component attacks, examining weaknesses and security challenges in important areas like as consensus procedures, smart contracts, cryptography, and network protocols.
-* Among the main components that will be focused on are consensus mechanisms, mining, mining pools, peer-to-peer networks, ledgers, wallets, networks and smart contracts.</p>
+* Among the main components that will be focused on are consensus mechanisms, mining, mining pools, peer-to-peer networks, ledgers, wallets, networks and smart contracts.

 ###